 For Active Vacations, Avoid Summer if Possible

 Italy in the Summer doesn’t sound so bad now, does it?
-Well, if you were reading this in nearly three digit humidity and no air conditioning (you won’t find AC everywhere in in North America), you might think differently.
+Well, if you were reading this in nearly three digit humidity and no air conditioning (you won’t find AC everywhere in Italy like in North America), you might think differently.

 Again, if you can plan your Italy trip for the spring or fall, or even winter, I’d suggest that’s a better alternative to a summer trip.
 You can expect great weather for cycling as early as March and a walking tour of a wine region (such as Alba and Barolo) or Amalfi is best experienced in May and early June, or early October.
 Head to Sicily or Puglia year round if you are the type of person who prefers cool and dry.

 If you travel with school-age kids, take them out of school for a couple weeks, I promise they’ll learn something in Italy!